Altofts: Community facilities

 The village has four pubs: The Horse and Jockey, Miners Arms, The Poplar, and the Robin Hood.

 The Horse and Jockey is the oldest pub in the village.

-The Robin Hood serves at least four cask ales and is Wakefield Campaign for Real Ales Autumn Pub of the Season 2015.
-A microbrewery at the back of the Robin Hood called Tarn51 Brewing Co produces beers to serve in the pub and to the local pubs.

 There are two Working Men's Clubs one of which has been converted into a community centre called The Brig.
 The Brig is owned by the registered charity called Altofts Community & Sports Foundation Ltd.

 The Brig is home to many community groups including Altofts Juniors FC, Altofts Cycling Club, Readers group and Storytime.

 The Altofts Book Swap is also based at The Brig.

 The Brig hosts an annual summer gala to promote local talent and community groups.

 In the village there is also a post office, a butchers and a small number of shops and farms.

 Landmarks

 Lower Altofts is an area at the lower end of the village.
 It had the longest unbroken row of three-storey terraced houses in Europe, Silkstone Row, until 1978 when it was demolished.
 There are now just two shorter rows of terraced houses in Lower Altofts on Pope Street.